awsdocs/aws-iot-docs/developerguide/iot-custom-endpoints.md

 # Connecting Devices<a name="iot-custom-endpoints"></a>

 Devices connect to AWS IoT using a fully qualified domain name \(FQDN\) that is specific to your account\.
-All connections to AWS IoT must be secured with TLS version 1\.2\.
+All connections to AWS IoT must be secured with TLS version 1\.2 and AWS IoT requires devices to send the [Server Name Indication \(SNI\) extension](https://tools.ietf.org/html/rfc3546#section-3.1)\.
 For more information, see [Transport Security in AWS IoT](transport-security.html)\.

 AWS IoT provides three types of endpoints, which are distinguished by the following three service types that they expose:
 + `Data` – Used to send and receive data to and from the [Message Broker](iot-message-broker.html), [Device Shadow](iot-device-shadows.html), and [Rules Engine](iot-rules.html) components of AWS IoT\.
 + `Credential_Provider` – Used to exchange a device's built\-in X\.509 certificate for temporary credentials to connect directly with other AWS services\.
 For more information about connecting to other AWS services, see [Authorizing Direct Calls to AWS Services](authorizing-direct-aws.html)\.
-+ `Jobs` – Used to enable devices to interact with the AWS IoT Jobs service using the [Jobs Device MQTT and HTTPS APIs](jobs-api.html#jobs-mqtt-api)\.
++ `Jobs` – Used to enable devices to interact with the AWS IoT Jobs service using the [Jobs Device HTTPS APIs](jobs-api.html#jobs-mqtt-api)\.

 Every AWS IoT customer has default endpoints for each service type\.
 You use the [DescribeEndpoint](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeEndpoint.html) API to get your default endpoints\.
 The following list contains the valid endpoint types:
 + `iot:Data-ATS` – Endpoint for the `Data` service type\.